oddbird/oddsite/content/2017/1/5/git-rebase.rst

 image:
   - src: '2017/git-rebase/git-cave.jpg'
 summary: |
-  If you want to go back and make sense of your git history more easily, using rebase as you work can help.
-But rebasing while collaborating with others can get hairy quickly.
-Here's one way to make it work.
+  If you want to make sense of your git history more easily when you go back, try rebasing as you go.
+Rebasing while collaborating with others can get hairy quickly.
+But here's one way to make it work.

-A rebase-centric model of collaborative git use
+A Rebase-Centric Model of Collaborative Git Use
 ===============================================

 There are `many <https://grimoire.ca/git/pull-request-workflow>`__ `ways